apify/apify-docs/sources/platform/console/two-factor-authentication.md

 ## Verification after sign-in

 After you enable two-factor authentication, the next time you attempt to sign in, you'll need to enter a code before you can get into the Apify Console.
-To do that, open your authenticator app and enter the code for your Apify account into the **code** field.
+To do that, open your authenticator app and enter the code for your Apify account into the **Code** field.
 After you enter the code, click on the **Verify** button, and if the provided code is correct, you will proceed to Apify Console.

 ![Apify Console two-factor authentication form](./images/console-two-factor-authentication.png)